-Interior waterproofing may be necessary as a part of a complex solution for the external waterproofing or there are several technical solutions that allow interior waterproofing systems to work as independent solution when external waterproofing is not required.
+Interior basement waterproofing may be necessary as a part of a complex solution for the external waterproofing or there are several technical solutions that allow interior waterproofing systems to work as independent solution when external waterproofing is not required.
 Interior waterproofing typically includes the following:

 - Damp proofing

 - Injection into the structure of the foundation wall to convert it to waterproof material

 Determining Moisture Levels